See part I.

 The severity of the situation increased.
 Our ragged regimentals were dispersing.
 In February, 1778, the Pennsylvania Assembly “passed a law appointing commissioners in every city of the state with full power to purchase or to seize, at stated prices, all provisions necessary for the army.”
 But, appeals to patriotism, accompanied by force and threats of more force, failed to bring out the necessary provisions.
 The farmers just would not trade the fruit of their hard labors for paper money which bought less and less as the weeks passed by. … Anne Bezanson’s valuable book, Prices and Inflation during the American Revolution, tells us, “By June 1, 1778, the act of regulating the several articles on the price lists was wholly suspended.”
 Price control had failed.
 (Percy L. Greaves Jr. From Price Control to Valley Forge 1777-78.)

-Many Jewish bankers were alarmed to notice that the tax revenues were still not enough to finance all the government debts and expenses.
-Furthermore, after the war America became a loose libertarian confederation of virtually independent states.
+However, soon many Jewish bankers were alarmed to notice that the tax revenues were still not enough to finance all the government debts and expenses.
+Even worse, after the war America became a loose libertarian confederation of virtually independent states.
 The American Articles of Confederation gave practically no protection to slavery, public dept and taxation.